Sweet Cornbread Recipe

-- If you don’t have buttermilk on hand (I rarely do) you can make your own by combining milk and lemon juice.
-Whole milk is best, but any will work.
+- If you don’t have buttermilk on hand, follow my how to make buttermilk instructions.
+It’s best to make the buttermilk with whole milk, but any milk will work.
 See the note in the recipe.

-- Be careful not to over-mix the batter.
+- Be careful to not to over-mix the batter.
 Mix it until it’s just combined and a few streaks of flour remain.
-Under-mixing just a bit leads to a soft, light crumb in your cornbread.
+This will ensure a soft, light crumb in your cornbread.

 - 1 tablespoon baking powder

 - ½ teaspoon salt

 - 1 cup white whole wheat flour (or whole wheat flour or all-purpose flour)